Winston-Lu/ESP8266-LED-Shelf/README.md

 ---------------|----------|----------
 utcoffset | Replace ### with your UTC offset.
 This only needs to be done once, and is saved on reset in EEPROM | `utcoffset -8 ` rainbowrate | Replace ### with the rate.
 By default, this value is 5.
 This value will be saved when the device restarts.
 This changes how rainbow-y the rainbow is | `rainbowrate 3` fps | Set the frames per second of the display.
-By default 30, don't think its fast enough to do 60.
-All effect speeds are fps-dependent | `fps 24` reset | Factory Reset settings, including UTC offset | `reset` resetprofile | Factory Reset lighting settings, but doesnt reset UTC offset | `resetProfile` loading | Plays the loading effect.
+Default is 30, I don't think its fast enough to do 60.
+All effect speeds are fps-dependent.
+This is not saved on restart | `fps 24` reset | Factory Reset settings, including UTC offset | `reset` resetprofile | Factory Reset lighting settings, but doesnt reset UTC offset | `resetProfile` loading | Plays the loading effect.
 This plays when the shelf is connecting to WiFi, but if you like it, you can set it here | `loading`